top of page

 • the type of trade or business engaged in

-• the amount of W-2 wages paid with respect to the trad or business and/or
+• the amount of W-2 wages paid with respect to the trade or business and/or

 • the unadjusted basis immediately after acquisition of qualified property held for use in the trade or business.